Maria Butyrskaya: Seasons: 1998–99 to 2001–02

 In the 1998–99 season, Butyrskaya repeated as the European champion.
 She took silver behind Uzbekistan's Tatiana Malinina at that year's Grand Prix Final after falling twice in the long program.
 Butyrskaya then won gold at the 1999 World Championships, finishing ahead of defending World champion Michelle Kwan.
 She received all first place ordinals in both the short and the long programs at the event, landing seven triples in her long program and receiving seven 5.9s for presentation.
+She was the first Russian woman to win Worlds.

 Butyrskaya's car exploded outside her Moscow apartment on 23 December 1999.
 She said, "I don't see any other reason for it than jealousy, pure human jealousy."
 Tchaikovskaya stated "In my 40 years of coaching I have never seen anything like it.
 I guess it's this crime wave that has taken over our cities and lives lately."
 Entering the Russian Championships as the five-time defending champion, Butyrskaya finished second to Irina Slutskaya and then placed 3rd at the Grand Prix final behind Slutskaya and Kwan.
 At the 2000 European Championships, Butyrskaya was fourth in the short program but came away with a silver medal after a long program containing six triples, including a triple-triple sequence.
 At the 2000 World Championships, she placed first in the short program, scoring ten 5.9s.
 In 2000, the New York Times described her short program (Sarah Brightman's Scene d'Amour) as "flowing, lyrical skating...a performance of rare elegance and beauty."
 She dropped to third overall after missing two triple salchows in her long program and was awarded the bronze, her third World medal.
 Had she placed first or even second in the long program behind Kwan, she would have successfully defended her title.